 existing contributions, anytime for your future contributions, or anytime you

-• 529 account owners who are interested in making K-12 contributions or
+change the beneficiary of the account. - 529 account owners who are interested in making K-12 contributions or

 withdrawals should understand their state’s rules regarding how K-12 funds will